QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Exilan/Exilan.md

   </table>
 </div>

-The Mandese people are the second new ethnic group to be formed from the [Exilan](Exilan) people, first settling in what is now [Manden](Manden), [Corstaea](../../Map/Corstaea/Corstaea), and seemingly the first among Exilans to develop a unique writing system.
+The Mandese people are the second new ethnic group to be formed from the [[Exilan|Exilan]] people, first settling in what is now [[Manden]], [[../../Map/Corstaea/Corstaea|Corstaea]], and seemingly the first among Exilans to develop a unique writing system.
 While their language, Munait, is very different today, it still uses a very similar alphabet as it did in ancient times, making ancient writings relatively easy to decipher.

 ### Allenesian people